Macanese pataca: Exchange rate

-Despite the fact that the pataca is the official currency of Macau, most of the money in circulation in the Region is actually Hong Kong dollars.
+Despite the fact that the pataca is the official currency of Macau, most of the money in circulation in the region is actually Hong Kong dollars.
 Patacas accounted for only 29.9% of Macau's money supply at the end of 1998.

 The exchange rate is pegged and is approximately MOP 1.03 for HK$1, and Hong Kong dollar banknotes and coins are generally accepted at par or MOP 1.00 for retail payments.
 For United States dollars, to which the Hong Kong dollar is in turn loosely pegged, the exchange rate is around MOP 8 to 1 US dollar.
 Although it is possible to exchange patacas in Macau, it is either difficult or impossible to do so elsewhere.
 The few places in Hong Kong where patacas are available are concentrated on Cleverly Street in Central, a short distance from the Hong Kong–Macau Ferry Terminal.

 Although the pataca is the legal tender of Macau, the Hong Kong dollar is almost universally acceptable in the region, and in some cases, is preferred to the pataca.
 Circulation of the pataca is mandated by a decree (Decreto-Lei n.º 16/95/M) prohibiting refusal by merchants, but some casinos flout this rule and refuse bets in patacas.
 The Hong Kong dollar and Chinese yuan are generally accepted throughout Macau from casinos to restaurants.
 Payments to government agencies can also be made in both Hong Kong dollars and patacas.

-As Macau currently imposes no restrictions on the import or export of local or foreign currency, visitors can change their currency in hotels, banks and bureaux de change located all around the city including 24 hour currency exchange booths at Macau International Airport (Taipa Island) and at the Lisboa Hotel (Macau Peninsula) for customers if they want to change their currency into patacas outside working hours.
+As Macau currently imposes no restrictions on the import or export of local or foreign currency, visitors can change their currency in hotels, banks and bureaux de change located all around the city, including at 24-hour currency exchange booths in Macau International Airport (Taipa Island) and the Lisboa Hotel (Macau Peninsula) for customers who want to change their currency into patacas outside working hours.